Biology

 CAS BI 302: Vertebrate Zoology

-Undergraduate Prerequisites: (CASBI107) - Methods and principles of comparative vertebrate zoology.
+Undergraduate Prerequisites: CASBI 107. - Methods and principles of comparative vertebrate zoology.
 Phylogeny, natural history, adaptation, and taxonomy.
-Laboratory emphasis on correlation among structural, physiological, and evolutionary features of selected vertebrates by both dissection and experimentation.
 Field trips.
-Two hours lecture, six hours lab.
-Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Historical Consciousness, Scientific Inquiry II, Critical Thinking. -
+3.5 hours lecture.
+Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Critical Thinking, Historical Consciousness, Scientific Inquiry 2. -

 CAS BI 303: Evolutionary Ecology